Find a Part Now

 In June 2011, MUFG took a 9.99 percent stake in Lynas Corp, an Australian rare earths developer.

-Group companies
+Group structure

 • MUFG Bank, Ltd.

-• Security Bank, semi-major bank in the Philippines.
+• Security Bank, semi-major bank in the Philippines

-• Jibun Bank Corporation, online.
+• Jibun Bank Corporation, online bank

 • Trust bank